Thanks to all who helped raise the final $40,000 to protect Muddy Pond!

 Left to Raise $0

 Muddy Pond is a remote, high-elevation undeveloped glacial pond, populated mostly by otters and other wild creatures.
-It is quite rare for a pond this large to be undeveloped in Central Massachusetts.
-With the exception of this property, which Mount Grace is working with its partners to protect, the rest of the Pond's shoreline is already conserved.
+It is quite rare for a pond this large to be undeveloped and protected in Central Massachusetts.

 The Town of Westminster voted at a 2013 Town Meeting to purchase the conservation restriction and will allocate $26,000 to fund this project.
 Additional support is being provided by an $81,000 Massachusetts LAND grant and a $46,000 bargain sale by the Engmans.
 Mount Grace and concerned local citizens joined together to raise the balance of the money needed to conserve Muddy Pond for everyone forever.